 We love to plant bee balm, buckwheat, and lavender for the bees.
 Leave some dandelions for them.
 That is often a first food for the winter weary bees.

-Get a package of bees, vs. collecting a wild swarm.
+2. Decide whether you are going to get a package of bees, vs. collecting a wild swarm.

 Sure, you can get a wild swarm of bees pretty cheap, but having a package of bees (usually sold in 3 pound packages with a queen) will ensure the novice that they have a good colony to start.

 Sometimes, a wild swarm may not have a queen, and bees need that queen in order to establish a colony.
 Without her, they may leave your hive.

 There are certain times of the year that are better for purchasing bees.
 Usually, you will want to order your bees in the winter so that you can get a spring delivery.
 Packaged bees normally arrive in April or May, depending on where you live and your local climate.

 This is because the weather needs to be warm enough for the bees to be placed in a hive, and there also needs to be enough available pollen and nectar in your local area for the bees to be able to start gathering food for their young.

 If you plan on collecting a bee swarm, this will be done in the spring – but again, I don’t really recommend this.
 Colonies start to swarm in April unless you live in a warm climate, in which case the bees can start swarming as early as March.